google/keytransparency/docs/architecture.md

 # Trillian Map
 The Trillian Map stores the sparse merkle tree and is designed to scale to extremely large trees.
-The Trilian Map is updated in batches.
+The Trillian Map is updated in batches.

 # Trillian Log
 The Trillian Log stores a dense merkle tree in the style of Ceritificate